baijuka/matzone_v1/README.md

 is redirected to the individual page of the added product.

 - **The edit product page:**
-On this page, the admin can edit an existing product by editing the pre filled form.
+On this page, the admin can edit an existing product by editing the pre-filled form.
 After submitting the admin is redirected to the individual page of the updated product.

 - **The delete product confirmation page:**